 — O2 in the UK (@O2) October 9, 2012

 And that’s the thing about social media: anyone can eavesdrop.
 The world and her dog have a glass to their ear, listening to your every murmur through the wall.
-When O2 were having problems with their network back in July 2012, we, like a lot of people, searched their Twitter feed to see how they were managing it.
+When O2 were having problems with their network, we, like a lot of people, searched their Twitter feed to see how they were managing it.
 As it turned out they were doing a sterling job.
 Their deadpan replies, especially, made some of the more extreme abuse from angry customers seem uncalled for and unfair (although, importantly, they didn’t ignore them either).

 @ashleyroberts61 She says no thanks.